Where did you grow up? At what age did you start thinking about pursuing an artistic career?

 We have a soft spot for hand drawn animation, what is your opinion about the future of this art form?

 To my mind, the hand drawn animation has a bright future ahead.
 Facing a strong competition with 3D movies, these handmade movies will have the audacity to stand out.
 I am very nostalgic for the days of Disney with his vibrant line as in Merlin, Robin Hood, The Aristocats, 101 Dalmatians.
 Even today I find these films very modern on certain aspects and very enjoyable to watch.
 It is always nice to see some films come out from time to time.
 I loved "The Triplets of Belleville".

 Finally, Where can we see your art online and get in touch with you?
 How can we buy your creations and support your work?

-You can follow me on most of these networks where I am very active: Facebook, Instagram, Twitter.
-My Tumblr blog is mostly dedicated to my pin-ups work.
-You can also visit my website at www.trefle-rouge.fr
+You can follow me on my Facebook, Instagram, Twitter pages, where I am very active.
+My Tumblr blog is mostly dedicated to my pin-ups work, and you can also visit my main website at ( www.trefle-rouge.fr )

 Thank you Jérémie :)